US Real GDP Growth Rate by Year Compared to Inflation and Unemployment

-The worst inflation was right after World War II.
+The worst inflation in modern times was right after World War II.
 Prices rose 18.1% in 1946.
 That happened during the expansion phase of the business cycle.

 The chart below shows efforts to stimulate the economy or ward off inflation, whether by the Federal Reserve or by elected officials.